 Gallbladder Stones

-Gallbladder stones are formed when bile hardens into stone-like structures.
-Although it is difficult to determine the exact reason as to why these changes in bile occur, it generally happens when the bile contains too much cholesterol, bilirubin or bile salts.
-Gallbladder stones also occur when the gallbladder does not completely empty.
+Gallbladder stones are formed when bile hardens into stone-like deposits.
+Although it is difficult to determine the exact reason why these changes in bile occur, it is generally believed to happen when the bile contains too much cholesterol, bilirubin or bile salts.
+Gallbladder stones also occur when the gallbladder does not empty completely.

 What are the symptoms of Gallbladder Stones?

-• Pain in upper mid or upper right abdomen
+• Sudden pain in the upper mid or upper right abdomen

 • Nausea or vomiting